emmt/OIFITS.jl/README.md

 * each `OI_WAVELENGTH` data-block describes a given instrument notably the effective wavelengths and bandwidths of its spectral channels;
 * `OI_CORR` data-blocks store correlation data;
-* `OI_VIS` data-blocks store complex visibility dat;
+* `OI_VIS` data-blocks store complex visibility data;
 * `OI_VIS2` data-blocks store squared visibility (powerspectrum) data;
 * `OI_T3` data-blocks store triple product (bispectrum) data;
 * `OI_FLUX` data-blocks store spectral flux data;
 * `OI_INSPOL` data-blocks store instrumental polarization data.

-These data-blocks, are stored as binary tables in a FITS data file.
+These data-blocks are stored as binary tables in a FITS data file.
 The support for FITS files is provided by the [`FITSIO.jl`](https://github.com/JuliaAstro/FITSIO.jl) package.

-The julia type of an OI-FITS data-block is named as the corresponding OI-FITS extension.
+The Julia type of an OI-FITS data-block is named as the corresponding OI-FITS extension.
 In addition to these types for individual OI-FITS data-blocks, the `OIFITS.jl` package provides data-sets (of type `OIDataSet`) that contain several OI-FITS data-blocks.
 Each data-set is an efficient representation of the contents of a compliant OI-FITS file.

 ## Reading and writing OI-FITS files